guidocella/eloquent-insert-on-duplicate-key/README.md

 ##### Update with custom values

-You also customize the value with which the columns will be updated when a row already exists by passing an associative array.
+You can customize the value with which the columns will be updated when a row already exists by passing an associative array.

 In the following example, if a user with id = 1 doesn't exist, it will be created with name = 'created user'.
 If it already exists, it will be updated with name = 'updated user'.